Sarah Lozanova

 If the system is seasonally adjustable, ensure the customer understands the maintenance requirements of manually adjusting the panels to increase electricity production.
 Solar trackers have become more reliable over the years, but are not right for every client or solar site.

-Installing these arrays varies widely by the racking system, anchoring approach, property layout, climate and soil type.
-Regardless, adequate planning in the project's design phase helps prevent issues with permitting, the installation process and interconnection.
+Installing these arrays varies widely by the racking system, anchoring approach, property layout, climate, and soil type.
+Regardless, adequate planning in the project's design phase helps prevent issues with permitting, the installation process, and interconnection.
 Engineering expertise is critical for successful projects.

-Installing Standard-Mounted Panels
+Installing Standard Mounted Solar Panels

 There are a variety of ways to secure standard-mounted panels.
-Concrete piers are the most common, but concrete ballasts, helical piles and driven piers can be used as well.
+Concrete piers are the most common, but concrete ballasts, helical piles, and driven piers can be used as well.
 In some cases, the best option depends on the available equipment, maximum wind loads, and soil type.
 Also, your clients may have a preference because some options have a greater long-term impact than others.

 Some local ordinances will require a security fence around the solar array, increasing the cost, labor, and materials needed to complete the project.
 Also, plan accordingly for the fence to prevent it from shading the panels or to make it difficult to mow around the photovoltaic solar panels and perform maintenance.

-Installing Pole-Mounted Panels
+Installing Pole-Mounted Solar Panels

-Potentially more efficient: If the roof does not have a good solar resource, solar panels might generate moderately or significantly more energy as a ground-mounted system.
-In this case, it might result in a higher return on investment and be more cost effective, depending on how much the ground-mount increased the total system cost.
+Potentially more efficient: If the roof does not have a good solar resource, solar panels might generate moderately or significantly more energy as a ground mounted system.
+In this case, it might result in a higher return on investment and be more cost-effective, depending on how much the ground mount increased the total system cost.
 Also, installing a single- or dual-axis tracker can boost solar production.

 Solar companies can provide critical information to help solar shoppers make informed decisions.
 Explaining the pros and cons of ground mounts and determining if your client will benefit from this mounting option is critical.